felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 received unfortunate news: I was getting a probation extension.
 I wasn't quite cutting it in the workplace.
 I had trouble learning the new tools and processes required to become a productive teammate.
 New concepts and important details eluded me.
-I had two months to course-correct, otherwise I could kiss my job goodbye.
+I was failing, hard.
+If I didn't manage to course-correct within two months, I could kiss my job goodbye.

 This is what put me into **survival mode**.